g5v991x/structure_biology_picture_book/_posts/2025-01-05-dna_helicase.markdown

 {:/}

 DNA helicase consists of three main parts, Cdc45, MCM, and GINS.
 It unwinds the double strand DNA, producing the leading and lagging strands.
-The leading strand passes through a ring formed by MCM, and travels toward Pol-delta, while the lagging strand travels along the edge of the helicase and can be captured by the primase and Pol-alpha.
+The leading strand passes through a ring formed by MCM, and travels toward Pol-&delta;, while the lagging strand travels along the edge of the helicase and can be captured by the primase and Pol-&alpha;.

+## Notes: ##
+- Experimental data has shown that leading strand DNA passes through MCM and enters Pol-epsilon, but the lagging strand is more dynamic, and the exact path it follows from the helicase to the primase is not as clear.
+The path shown above is mostly imaginary.